Elizabeth Zeman Kolkovich

 - PhD, University of Illinois at Urbana – Champaign, 2009

-Kolkovich has won several awards and grants for her teaching and research, including the Alumni Award for Distinguished Teaching (Ohio State’s highest teaching honor), the Paul W. Brown Excellence in Teaching Award, short-term fellowships at the Huntington Library and Mansfield campus awards for both Excellence in Teaching and Excellence in Scholarship.
-Her published essays have appeared in Shakespeare Quarterly, English Literary Renaissance, Shakespeare, Shakespeare Bulletin and several edited collections.
+Kolkovich has won several awards and grants for her teaching and research, including the Alumni Award for Distinguished Teaching (Ohio State’s highest teaching honor), fellowships at the Huntington and Folger libraries, the Paul W. Brown Excellence in Teaching Award, and Mansfield campus awards for both Excellence in Teaching and Excellence in Scholarship.

 Selected Publications